nBhabish/bhabishya-neupane/content/about/_index.md

 ---
-title: "About"
+cascade:
+  headless: true
 description: |
-  A Hugo theme made for R Markdown users.
+  A website template for Hugo developed by RStudio & Formspree and available for free.
 show_header: true
 sidebar_left: false
-# Keep this!
-Do not edit.
-cascade:
-  headless: true
+title: About
 ---

 ** index doesn't contain a body, just front matter above.